fclaerho/buildstack/README.md

 Pre-requisites
 --------------

-**Build** is not bundled with any build stack, provision the machine appropriately beforehand.
+**Build** is not bundled with any build tool, provision the machine appropriately beforehand.

 Installation
 ------------